 Later, frequent international travel exposed me to all manner of cultural interests and experiences.
 Each business trip I took, I tried to plan a personal side trip to explore the culture of the place I was visiting.
 And so it was – from business class flights and 4 to 5 star hotels / dining when on business, to budget airlines and rail, smaller boutique hotels and local dining when on my own.
 But always with an eye for something special – that charming little place with the oh-so-special wine list / guest room / signature cocktail that you want to return to again and again.

 After my Asian initiation in Bangkok, I then moved to Singapore, and now I write to you now from Shanghai, China, where I live today.
 Like many expats, I bring to you a wide and deep variety of personal experiences as well as the promise of a great many adventures yet to happen.
 I hope you will join me in these discoveries and in stumbling upon the good life.

 (Joanna has a BA in Journalism and Psychology from the University of North Carolina and an MBA from NYU’s Stern School of Business.
 Her writing credentials span from poetry to industry analysis to travel & food writing.
 Her poetry has been published in an anthology of North Carolina Poets and various regional literary magazines.
 She has contributed to articles on the advertising industry in Advertising Age and Ad Week.
-She has been a contributing writer to CNN / CNNgo online, Chubby Hubby blog, as well as SE Asia Globe and Look East magazines.
+She has been a contributing writer to CNN / CNNgo online, Chubby Hubby blog, The Drinks Business, as well as SE Asia Globe and Look East magazines.
 In 2010, Accidental Epicurean was nominated by Saveur Magazine as “Best Culinary Travel Blog.”
 In 2014, Accidental Epicurean was awarded #6 position in the Top 10 Blog Awards by USA Today, America’s #1 national newspaper.)